petrospana/spring-hb-1/README.md

 (123,01,'david'),
 (123,02,'Mary');

-# We use this script to put some users in our database
+# We use this script to put some roles in our database

 CREATE TABLE IF NOT EXISTS `user` (
  `username` varchar(50) NOT NULL,